SEIR-7-06/installfest/mac-dev-tools/README.md

 ## Window Manager

 While programming it's pretty common to need to juggle the placement of multiple windows.
-To speed up this process, we'll install a program that does this for us (and gives us a bunch of convenient keyboard shortcuts).
+To speed up this process, we'll install [Shift](https://github.com/onsi/ShiftIt), a program that does this for us and gives us a bunch of convenient keyboard shortcuts.

 1. Download https://raw.github.com/onsi/ShiftIt/master/ShiftIt.zip
     * Next, extract it and drag the application icon into your `Applications` directory.